-All courses in the first year are required, and first year students may not drop any class in the first year without the permission of the Senior Associate Dean for Student Affairs.
-First year students who wish to drop a course must make a written request to the Senior Associate Dean for Student Affairs and permission will be granted only upon a showing of extraordinary circumstances.
+All courses in the first year are required, and first year students may not drop any class in the first year without the permission of the Associate Dean of Students.
+First year students who wish to drop a course must make a written request to the Associate Dean of Students and permission will be granted only upon a showing of extraordinary circumstances.